ELIFE-ASU/rinform/cran-comments.md

 * non-POSIX make sintax in src/inform-1.0.0/Makevars has been converted to POSIX syntax

+* issues resulting from the lack of long double values have been resolved across the package.

 ## Downstream dependencies
 There are no downstream dependencies.